rust-lang/book/nostarch/chapter19.md

 so certain of.
 Listing 19-2 shows how to create a raw pointer to an arbitrary location in memory.
-Trying to use arbitrary memory is undefined: there might be data at that address or there might not, the compiler might optimize the code so there is no memory access, or the program might error with a segmentation fault.
+Trying to use arbitrary memory is undefined: there might be data at that address or there might not, the compiler might optimize the code so there is no memory access, or the program might terminate with a segmentation fault.
 Usually, there is no good reason to write code like this, but it is possible.

 ```
 let address = 0x012345usize;